MSECE Handbook

 The advisory committee, as agreed upon by you and your major professor, shall be presented to the ECE Associate Head of Graduate and Professional Programs and the Dean of the graduate school for approval and formal appointment.
 The Dean may appoint additional members if it seems advisable.
 The advisory committee is established when the plan of study is approved.
 Changes to the advisory committee can be made online as a revision to your plan of study.

-Students in the project, course-only, online, and 4+1 tracks must select a single professor from the West Lafayette ECE faculty, who is in the student’s primary area, as their faculty advisor.
+Students in the professional master's program, course-only, online, and 4+1 MSECE must select a single professor from the West Lafayette ECE faculty, who is in the student’s primary area, as their faculty advisor.

 The duties of the faculty advisor are to assist students in preparation of the plan of study and to approve plans of study.
-In some cases, such as project or online track students, a faculty advisor may be assigned to students.
+In some cases a faculty advisor may be assigned to students.

 Section 6: Master's Degree Plan of Study